 Rockland Electric Asks Rate Review of Storm Hardening Costs

-Rockland Electric Company is seeking a regulatory rate review of the capital investment costs associated with the third year of its three-year, $15.7-million electric system storm hardening capital program.
+Rockland Electric Company is seeking a rate review of the construction costs associated with the second year of its three-year, $15.7-million electric system storm hardening construction program.

-The annualized increase in Rockland Electric’s revenue requirement associated with these projects is approximately $417,000.
-To fund these latest capital improvements, the typical Rockland Electric residential customer using a monthly average of 925 kWh would see a monthly bill increase of an average of 31 cents or 0.2 percent from $157.32 to $157.63.
-That increase would be expected to become effective on April 1, 2019.
+To fund these latest improvements, the typical Rockland Electric residential customer using a monthly average of 925 kWh would see his/her monthly bill increase by an average of 58 cents or 0.3 percent from $167.99 to $168.57.
+That increase would be expected to go into effect April 1, 2018.

 Rockland Electric Company is an electric utility that serves 72,000 customers in parts of northern Bergen and Passaic counties and small sections of Sussex County in New Jersey.
 Rockland Electric is a wholly owned subsidiary of Orange and Rockland Utilities, Inc., which in turn is owned by Consolidated Edison, Inc.